-We’ve all done it, to a degree.
-Some only briefly, while others develop a habit of sorts.
+We’ve all done it to a degree.
+Some only briefly, but others develop a habit of sorts.
 What am I talking about?
 To commit the relationship sin of controlling our partner.
 To become an obsessive distrusting, jealous enemy to a boyfriend or girlfriend.

-Perhaps this is the reason you now find yourself single (or will do soon if you don’t change.)
+Perhaps this is the reason you find yourself single (or will do if you don’t change.)

-This behaviour often begins to take shape around the short to mid-term stages of dating, right at the point where you find yourself most in-love and the “happiest I’ve ever been.”
+This obsessive behavior often starts around the short to mid-term stages of dating.
+At a point you find yourself most in-love and the “happiest I’ve ever been.”

 Losing Your Perspective

-You may not have realised it, but he or she became your whole world and, as hard as this is to accept, in your obsession you traded in all sense of perspective.
+You may not have realised it, but he or she became your whole world.
+And in your obsession, you traded in all sense of perspective.
 In a sense, you became a different version of yourself.
 And your ex could not love this version.

-If I were a betting man, I’d wager that you soon developed unhealthy notions about your ex, and other people around you.
-And unfortunately, it's quite likely you saw things that were not really there, almost as though your rational mind took frequent short breaks.
+If I were a betting man, I’d wager that you developed unhealthy notions about your ex and the people around you.
+You likely saw things that were not there.
+As though your rational mind took frequent breaks.

 For example, you might be out together, say clubbing, but you won’t like how other guys or girls are looking at your ex.
-You hate that they might see what you do, or that they are “undressing your ex with their eyes,” flirting… and wait, is your ex encouraging it?
+You hate that they might see what you do.
+Or how they are “undressing your ex with their eyes,” flirting… and wait, is your ex encouraging it?

 Maybe, maybe not.

-As a result of your obsessive and controlling behaviour, your ex will have felt suffocated.
+As a result of your obsessive and controlling behavior, your ex will have felt suffocated.

-Desperately seeking breathing space, he or she may become distant with you, but in your state this only makes you MORE clingy, and so you further suffocate your boyfriend or girlfriend.
-Soon, a breaking point is reached, and they can’t take it any more and breakup with you.
+Desperately seeking breathing space, he or she may become distant with you.
+Yet in your state, this only makes you MORE clingy.
+So you further suffocate your boyfriend or girlfriend.
+Soon, a breaking point is reached, and they can’t take it anymore and break up with you.

-Does that sound at all familiar?
-While the specifics will be unique for you and your situation, the outline will be true for many.
+Does that sound familiar?
+While the specifics will be unique for you and your situation, the outline will be accurate for many.

-When the person you love becomes your “one and all," in the unhealthy sense, the damage potential for yourself is much greater.
-If he or she was “all your world" and more, then to be abandoned by them, to no longer be intimate with them… or the thought they might be intimate with another?
+When the person you love becomes your “one and all” to an unhealthy degree?
+The damage potential for yourself is greater.
+If he or she was “all your world?”
+To be abandoned by them, or no longer intimate with them… or the thought they might be intimate with another?

-It’s hard enough to go through this under normal conditions, all rejection hurts.
-But from an emotionally unbalanced, obsessive and controlling state …you feel an even greater, more exaggerated loss.
+It’s hard to go through this under normal conditions, all rejection hurts.
+But from an emotionally unbalanced, obsessive or controlling state?
+You feel a greater, exaggerated loss.

 Let me talk about the two paths that follow a breakup.

-When your ex felt crowded by you, which may have been for a while, the smartest thing to have done at the breakup point, is to give them the space they so desire.
+When your ex felt crowded by you, the smartest thing to have done at the breakup point is give the space they desired.

-By extension, the worst thing you could have done would be to increase your intensity and crowd him or her further.
+By extension, the worst thing you could have done would be to increase your intensity and crowd him or her.

-The former removes stress from the situation, creating space and opportunity for a willing return.
-The latter adds stress, causes more damage, and pushes them even further away with more resolve to stay away.
+Path one removes stress from the situation.
+Creating space and opportunity for a willing return.
+Path two adds stress, causes more damage, and pushes them away with more resolve to stay away.

 Those are the two paths.